About Saving Primary Molars: Pulpotomy and Stainless-Steel Crown Workshop

 Learning Outcomes

-• Identify indications and contraindications for pulpotomy and stainless-steel crowns and explain their role in comprehensive paediatric treatment planning
+• Identify indications and contraindications for pulpotomy and stainless-steel crowns and their role in comprehensive paediatric treatment planning

 • Conduct accurate diagnosis and case selection, including clinical examination and radiographic interpretation to assess pulpal status and restorability